Vikna Municipality: Geography

 The municipality consisted of a large island archipelago with some 6,000 large and small islands going far into the Norwegian Sea off the northwestern coast of Trøndelag county.
 Vikna is the largest spawning area for cod south of Lofoten.
 The three largest islands are: Inner-Vikna, closest to the mainland, Mellom-Vikna, and then Ytter-Vikna as the westernmost island.
 Other islands include Borgan and Lauvøya.
 The highest point in the municipality was the 172.9 m tall mountain Vattafjellet on the island of Ytter-Vikna.

 The main village for the municipality was Rørvik, located on the eastern shore of Inner-Vikna, facing the mainland across the Nærøysundet strait.
 The many islands in the area means that there are many lighthouses including Gjeslingene Lighthouse, Grinna Lighthouse, Nærøysund Lighthouse, and Nordøyan Lighthouse.

 On 21 October 1962, the coastal steamer (Hurtigruten) Sanct Svithun run aground on Nordøyan as a result of navigational error.
 The ship sunk, and there was a tragic loss of 41 lives.
 A memorial bauta was raised on Nordøyan in 2002.

 Government

 While it existed, Vikna Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Namdal District Court and the Frostating Court of Appeal.

+Municipal waste management was since 1993 handled by the inter-municipal Midtre Namdal Avfallsselskap.